CoFH/EcoMods/CoFHRecipeTweaks/CoFHRecipeTweaks - Readme.md

 - 4 Wet Tailings + 2 Quicklime -> 4 Tailings (Scales with Efficiency) (Advanced Masonry 3; Cement Kiln, 180 Calories, 1 XP, 4.8 Minutes)

 ### Rationale:

+Currently, to make a bunch of compost, you run around dropping compostable items and wait 12 hours.
+You can even have 1 seed turn into compost.
+This requires 6 (same as the Compost Spoiled Food recipe), but allows it to be done in a Farmer's Table.
+Still takes 12 hours, though can be reduced through upgrades and talents.

 Fishing falls off really early and there is a lot of pressure on Millers to produce Oils (especially with Flaxseeds).
 This eases a bit of that pressure and boosts Hunting (Fishing) as a profession.